(No ratings)

 Gastrointestinal problems, perhaps more than any other area, are markedly affected by lifestyle.
 Many disorders can be prevented or treated at least in part by eating a healthy diet high in fiber, exercising regularly, drinking enough water, and limiting alcohol intake.
 Still, the frequency of digestive disorders means that even the healthiest person can be affected by them.
 Anyone who notices blood in their stool, experiences abdominal pain, unexplained weight loss, or any significant change in bowel movements should see a doctor.

-Dr. Christopher J. Smith, MD graduated from Loyola University Chicago, Stritch School of Medicine.
+Dr. Christopher J. Smith, MD graduated from Loyola University Chicago, Stritch School of Medicine in 1988.
 He completed residency at Children's Hospital of Wisconsin.
-He is certified by the The American Board of Pediatrics - Pediatric Gastroenterology and has a state license in Illinois.
+He is certified by the Board Certification: Pediatric Gastroenterology and has a state license in Illinois.

 Residency: Children's Hospital of Wisconsin